 On the bridge, we spotted Mamuka from our trip to the border.
 When he dropped us off he was insistent that we didn’t get ripped off by the wagon driver, enunciating every repetition of “adin lari!” (one lari).
 We gathered that he was apologozing for not being able to drive us back, and came again with his trademark “adin lari!“, this time for the marshrutka back to Zugdidi.

 After a brief visit to the Georgian authorities we hopped in the marshrutka and again departed immediately.
 When we arrived at the station in Zugdidi, a guy whose job it apparently is to yell random potential destinations at travelers tried a few before we yelled back “Mestia!“, “Ahhh, Mestia…” he responded pensively, and came over from his plastic chair posted at the corner of the parking lot.
 He made a few phone calls and ten minutes later we piled into a van with three Russian girls making their way from Batumi to Mestia.

 The language situation in Abkhazia is complex.
 The state language, as declared by law is Abkhaz, but the de facto language for everyday transactions is Russian, and practically everybody speaks Russian near natively.
 Georgian and Mingrelian are typical near the border, but anywhere north of that Russian is the dominant language.
-Ethnic Abkhazians are essentially the only population who has any command of Abkhaz, so all inter ethnic group communication is done is Russian as well.
+Ethnic Abkhazians are essentially the only population who has any command of Abkhaz, so all inter ethnic group communication is done is Russian.
 In rural areas Abkhaz is common in the home and on the street, but in any urban setting Russian is the standard, and even many ethnic Abkhazians born and raised in places like Sukhumi can’t speak Abkhaz.
 With that said, it is occasionally encountered in town, and many people have at least a basic understanding of common phrases.